helltf/helltfbot-v2/README.md

 [TypeORM](https://www.npmjs.com/package/typeorm) acts as an abstraction layer between the application and the database, to avoid writing manual SQL queries.

-### jasmine
+### Jest

-[Jasmine](https://www.npmjs.com/package/jasmine) is, [as mentioned above](#testing-with-jasmine), the test framework used for this project.
+[Jest](https://www.npmjs.com/package/jest) is, [as mentioned above](#Testing-(TDD)), the test framework used for this project.

 ## Related repositories

 ### Website

   The bot will have an associated website used for things like a command list.
-There is a [repository](https://github.com/helltf/bot-v2-website) created for it already, but the entire project is still in progress.
+The [repository](https://github.com/helltf/bot-v2-website) contains a svelte app for a website.

 ### Backend API